 Now these are the people of the province who came up out of the captivity of the exiles whom Nebuchadnezzar the king of Babylon had carried away to Babylon, and returned to Jerusalem and Judah, each to his city.Ezra 2:1(NASB)

-While chapter one records the terms of the decree and lists the many sacred items Cyrus returned to Jerusalem, for the rebuilt Temple of God, chapter two documents the names and status of all the people who chose to return to their homeland.. with Ezra, Zerubbabel and Nehemiah.
-"Now these are the people of the province who came up out of the captivity of the exiles... "that Nebuchadnezzar the king of Babylon had carried away to Babylon", we are informed.
-"These returned to Jerusalem and Judah - each to his ancestral city..."
+While chapter 1 records the terms of the decree and lists the many sacred items Cyrus returned to Jerusalem for the rebuilt Temple of God, chapter 2 documents the names and status of all the people who chose to return to their homeland with Ezra, Zerubbabel and Nehemiah.
+"Now these are the people of the province who came up out of the captivity of the exiles... that Nebuchadnezzar the king of Babylon had carried away to Babylon," we are informed.
+"These returned to Jerusalem and Judah - each to his ancestral city."

-A remnant, however, did return and the ancestral name, status and hometown of every returnee was recorded in this chapter.
-Ezra begins the list of returning detainees in a number of ways.
+A remnant however, did return and the ancestral name, status, and hometown of every returnee was recorded in this chapter.
+Ezra begins the list of returnees in a number of ways.
 He began by naming the heads of each family, together with the number that returned with their tribal leader.
 He also made another list of ancestral cities and the numbers of returnees linked with each of these cities.

 He also listed the numbers of priests, Levites, temple servants, descendants of Solomon, and those of unknown origin arriving at the grand total of 43,360... but this tally excluded those that were slaves who accompanied them on their journey.
 Centuries of spiritual decline was to be replaced by a post-exile, spiritual revival.
 Their return to God's land and the rebuilding of His Temple, as decreed by Cyrus and other great rulers, heralded in a new generation of Jews, who desired to do all that the Lord commanded.